Border–Gavaskar Trophy: 2004–05 series

 The Australian cricket team toured India from 6 October 2004 to 5 November 2004 for a four-Test series.
 The series featured matches played at Bangalore, Chennai, Nagpur and Mumbai.
 Australia won the series 2–1.

 This was Shane Warne and Glenn McGrath's last tour of India.
 They came with the desire to end Australia's 35-year drought of winning a Test match series in India.
 Before this series India had performed poorly in tours of Sri Lanka and the Netherlands, and in the ICC Champions Trophy.

 Australia won the first Test played at Bangalore comprehensively.
 The Indian batting order collapsed twice and they didn't look at any point that they could have made a match out of it.
 Michael Clarke, playing his first ever Test match, scored 151 runs to take Australia to a commanding position.
 Harbhajan Singh took another 10-wicket haul (5–146 and 6–78) in the match.
 Anil Kumble took his 400th wicket.
 Clarke was awarded Man of the Match.

-Being 1–0 down in the series, India started the second Test match played between 14–18 October 2004 at Chennai on a positive note.
+Being 1–0 down in the series, India started the second Test match played between 14 and 18 October 2004 at Chennai on a positive note.
 They got rid of Australia in the first innings for a mere 235 runs.
 Earlier, Justin Langer (71) and Matthew Hayden (58) started the Australian innings with a bang.
 They contributed 136 runs for the opening wicket.
 When it looked as if Australia would dominate this Test as well, Anil Kumble struck consistently and produced a beautiful bowling spell in which he took 7 wickets for just 48 runs from his 17.3 overs.
 Australia's innings collapsed from 189–3 to 235 all out.
 In reply India scored 376 runs and took a commanding lead of 141 runs.
 Virender Sehwag scored a magnificent 155 runs, Mohammed Kaif on his comeback match scored 64 and was well supported by young Parthiv Patel (54).
 Shane Warne took 6 wickets for 125 runs, overtaking Muttiah Muralitharan as the leading wicket-taker in Test cricket with 537 wickets (though Muralitharan would overtake Warne in December 2007, almost a year after Warne's retirement in January of the same year).
 The top order of Australian innings collapsed again in the 2nd innings, but then Damien Martyn notched up a century (104) at the crucial time with the result being that the Australians had scored 369 runs in their second innings, setting a victory target of 229 runs for India to win.
 India had a good chance of winning the game, but rain on the final day prevented any chance of play, therefore, the match ended in a draw.
 Anil Kumble took 6 wickets for 133 runs and was awarded Man of the Match.